hector4213/Memoir/README.md

 Entries are a unique feature that users can post to stories.
 An entry can have one of four formats.
 Plain text.
 Audio in the form of a SoundCloud embed link, video in the form of a Youtube link either directly copied from your browser, or from a share link.
 Entries should somewhat pertain to the User is it posted to.
 For example, you could post an image of a dancing chicken to remind your friend he is not so good at doing the dougie.

 Entries are displayed in a chronological order.
-From earliest to latest entry.
+From earliest to latest entry date.

 ![Timeline](./client/README_images/timeline.png)